ermoluk/Telegram-Bot-for-parsing-olx-and-otodom/README.md

    pip install -r requirements.txt

+2. You will need to run the main.py project file

-2. Insert your token in setup.py
+3. Insert your token in setup.py

-3. When rebooting the bot, everyone should start over with the /start command
+4. When rebooting the bot, everyone should start over with the /start command